Tomato Clock

 How We Use Data

-- To run the timer and notifications.
+- To run the timer and notifications (Tomato Clock).

 - To save user preferences and focus statistics locally in the browser.